Jaewook08/swpp202001/README.md

 - Jun.
 10: About the final presentation and the competition, see [issue 23](https://github.com/snu-sf-class/swpp202001/issues/23).
 Please poll available times for the presentation.

+- Jun.
+17: See [issue 25](https://github.com/snu-sf-class/swpp202001/issues/25) to see announcement about competition.

 ## Assignments

 - Mar.
 19: Assignment 1 is announced.
 See here: https://github.com/aqjune/swpp202001-assn1